 In 2011 and 2012 the 'house band' Claus and the Paws also joined in.Claus and the Paws, was the UK's first animatronic/robotic display used at a private domestic display.
 Karl strives to keep constructing and innovating new ideas that you cannot simply buy in store, a lot like his 3D printed snowflakes and MERRY CHRISTMAS illumination.

 His father Alan still plays a vital role in hanging up the lights and helping with the wiring- not to mention the electricity bill!

-2017 will see refinements, additions from the USA and expansions to the existing display....do come and see!
-The newest feature is the elf house which was decorated by Karl's girlfriend Layla with animatronics built by Karl.
-The second biggest change to the 2017 display is a full computer controlled pixel tree.
+2017 saw refinements, additions from the USA and expansions to the existing display.
+The newest feature is the elf house which was decorated and animatronics added by Karl.
+The second biggest change to the 2017 display was a full computer controlled pixel tree.